 5. Get credit for your rent payments

 Paying your rent on time isn’t always reflected on your credit, but you might be able to change that.
-Several services will help ensure your positive rent payment history is reported, which can help you build credit even without a credit card or loan. eRentPayment, for example, reports to all three major credit bureaus — Experian®, Equifax® and TransUnion®.
+Several services will help ensure your positive rent payment history is reported, which can help you build credit even without a credit card or loan.
+ERentPayment, for example, reports to Equifax and Experian credit bureaus.

 If you earn your own income, you can also apply for your own secured credit card to help you get started.
 Just make sure to practice smart credit habits, like charging only what you can afford and paying your monthly balance on time and in full.